virada-k/retail-sales-behavior-analysis-instacart/03-machine-learning/customer-segmentation-r/README.md

 <br>

-Focus only "At-Risk Loyalists" and "Lost Customers", as these two clusters have a high risk of customer churn.
+💡 Focus only *"At-Risk Loyalists"* and *"Lost Customers"*, as these two clusters have a high risk of customer churn.

 The table below summarizes the number customers after I ran the code to Predictive Churn Analysis.

-The analysis revealed that: we could potentially retain approximately 35,000 customers (out of 126,000, or 27%) through the collaboration of multiple teams.
-- "At-Risk Loyalists":  we might ask the Marketing Team to help run campaings such as "personalized discount coupons" or "customer satisfaction call survey ".
-- "Lost Customers": we might ask the Customer Service Team to help send personalized reminder messages such as "We have a new product you might like" or "Your reward points are about to expire"

-These methods may help encourage customers to return to the service  before they permanent quit.

 <br>